bignerdranch/Freddy/README.md

 }
 ```

-This struct makes use of the protocol `JSONDecodable` which implements the method `public static func createWithJSON(json: JSON) -> Result<Person>` .
-This creates a `Person` object from the given `JSON` by parsing the child values into variables.
-This also makes use of computed type properties as well as the `map` and `flatMap` methods.
+This struct conforms to the protocol `JSONDecodable`, which requires conforming types to implement the public `static` method `createWithJSON(_:) -> Result<T>` .
+This creates a `Person` instance from the given `JSON`.
+The example also makes use of computed type properties as well as the `map` and `flatMap` methods.
 You can read more about those methods in the [wiki](https://github.com/bignerdranch/Freddy/wiki/Methods-in-Result).

 ## Documentation